 Two most common uses of a second mortgage

 The second mortgage is most commonly used either to pay off high-interest consumer debt or to finance a home renovation or upgrade.
-As average credit card interest rate can be as high as 15%, you can save quite a lot of money with second mortgages.
+As average credit card interest rates can be as high as 29%, you can save quite a lot of money with second mortgages.

 Home can be a collateral

 You can use your home as collateral for second mortgages.
-However, if you fail to repay, the bank has the option to foreclose just like in case of first mortgages.
+However, if you fail to repay, the bank has the option of Power of Sale just like in case of first mortgages.
 One advantage of using your home as collateral is that you can get a significantly low-interest rate.

 Interest only payments